cagov/design-system/docs/pages/why-web-components.md

 In some cases, we can embed components in other components.
 For example, we put a button in the feature card.

 We use the <a href="/components/page-feedback/readme/">page feedback component</a> at the bottom of every page.
-This component requires HTML, CSS and javascript.
-It uses a custom element tag associated with a javascript class.
+This component requires HTML, CSS and JavaScript.
+It uses a custom element tag associated with a JavaScript class.

 <img alt="" src="/content/img/screenshot-feedback.jpg">